ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 ## Impact on DNS NOTIFY

-{{!RFC1996}} specifies that the Primary Server, which is derived from SOA.MNAME, be excluded from the set of servers to which NOTIFY messages should be sent.
+{{!RFC1996}} specifies that the Primary Server, which is derived from `SOA.MNAME`, be excluded from the set of servers to which NOTIFY messages should be sent.

-For zones where the value of `SOA.MNAME` record corresponds to a namserver listed in the apex NS RRSet, making the MNAME field empty might cause additional DNS NOTIFY traffic, since DNS NOTIFY messages that would have been suppressed towards the nameserver published as `SOA.MNAME` will instead be sent.
+For zones where the value of `SOA.MNAME` record corresponds to a nameserver listed in the apex NS RRSet, making the MNAME field empty might cause additional DNS NOTIFY traffic, since DNS NOTIFY messages that would have been suppressed towards the nameserver published as `SOA.MNAME` will instead be sent.